hiasr/vim-zellij-navigator/README.md

 Available configuration options:
 - `move_mod`: The modifier keys passed to Neovim with `move_focus` or `move_focus_or_tab`.
 Default: `ctrl`.
 Multiple modifier keys should be separated with a `+`.
 - `resize_mod`: The modifier keys passed to Neovim with the `resize` command.
 Default: `alt`.
 Multiple modifier keys should be separated with a `+`.
+- `use_arrow_keys`: When set to `true`, uses arrow key sequences instead of hjkl for keybindings sent to Neovim.
+This setting can differ per command.
+Default: `false`.

 ### Modifier Keys Support